 The multi-factor path algorithm in cloud-map algorithms consists of a series of atomic algorithms that solve specific problems.
 These atomic algorithms include classical problems such as max-flow min-cut, graph matching, graph search, and traveling salesman problems, as well as classical optimization methods such as Lagrangian relaxation and subgradient optimization.
 Based on the constraint factors configured for services, multiple atomic algorithms can be assembled into a multi-factor path algorithm to meet differentiated service requirements.
 Constraint factors are classified into single-point and E2E ones.
 Single-point constraint factors refer to those on a single node or link, such as bandwidth, affinity, excluded path, packet loss rate, and BER.
-E2E constraint factors refer to those on E2E paths, such as explicit path, delay, and hop count.
-The multi-factor path algorithm not only satisfies all the single-point constraint factors, but solves the NP-hard problems of E2E constraint factors.
+E2E constraint factors path algorithm not only satisfies all the single-point constraint factors, but solves the NP-hard problems of E2E constraint factors.

-High-performance large-scale linear programming solver
+• High-performance large-scale linear programming solver